goschtl/zope/zopyx.smartprintng.core/trunk/zopyx/smartprintng/core/demo2/README.txt

-A small application showing the basic usage of the SmartPrintNG API
+A small demonstration showing  how to generate simple business cards as PDF (requires(!)
+PrinceXML).